adaoub/solo_project_menu/design.md

 ```
 Menu class to see a list of dishes (methods: display, add, remove)
-MenuItem Class to add dishes to menue (methods: name, price)
+MenuItem Class to add dishes to menu (methods: name, price)
-Order class to allow customer to select dishes from menu (methods: select, name)
+Order class to allow customer to select dishes from menu as well as to view order details (methods: select, name, total_price, display)
-Verify Class to show a receipt with order details (methods: view_total)

 ```